atreyasha/dotfiles/develop.md

 4.  make all audio channels muted at boot (now only main channel is muted)

+5.  check if possible to flash open dpms when recovering from suspend where lock resulted in dpms down

-5.  synchronize mime system program defaults to same as ranger\'s rifle
+6.  synchronize mime system program defaults to same as ranger\'s rifle

-6.  figure out how to dump all package names and associated systemd rules which need to be recreated
+7.  figure out how to dump all package names and associated systemd rules which need to be recreated

 System reproduction logs after basic Arch installation